joebeeson/referee/README.md

         );

 The method that is invoked by the `WhistleComponent` should accept two parameters: `$error` and `$parameters` -- the `$error` is an associative array describing the error that occurred and `$parameters` is an array containing the parameters (*if any*) that were declared in the `$components` declaration for the listener.

+## Notes

+Previous versions of the plugin handled the recording of all errors to the database, there is no longer such automatic functionality.
+If you'd like something similar there is a `DbLog` listener available.

   [1]: http://www.codinghorror.com/blog/2009/04/exception-driven-development.html